 If a genetic counselor certifies that the genetic counselor has completed the number of hours and type of continuing education required for renewal of a license, and the board finds through the random sample or any other means that the genetic counselor did not complete the requisite continuing education, the board may impose a civil penalty of not more than five thousand dollars.
-The board's finding shall be made pursuant to an adjudication under Chapter 119. of the Revised Code and by an affirmative vote of not fewer than six members.
+If a civil penalty is imposed in addition to any other action the board takes under section 4778.14 of the Revised Code, the board's finding shall be made pursuant to an adjudication under Chapter 119. of the Revised Code and by an affirmative vote of not fewer than six members.
 A civil penalty imposed under this division may be in addition to or in lieu of any other action the board may take under section 4778.14 of the Revised Code.
+The board shall deposit civil penalties in accordance with section 4731.24 of the Revised Code.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.